Conflict of Interest Policy

 Charity Donations

-Staff may ask clients and/or suppliers for charitable donations for sponsored events being undertaken, and similarly the Company itself and/or its staff may sponsor Clients and/or suppliers for charitable events.
+Staff may ask clients and/or Suppliers for charitable donations for sponsored events being undertaken, and similarly the Company itself and/or its staff may sponsor Clients and/or Suppliers for charitable events.
+In each such instance involving Clients and/or Suppliers, the details should be recorded on the log to ensure transparency.

 Enforcement